xinyun2000/Skills/introduction/02_core_concept.md

 LLaMAIndex helps users build the knowledge base by providing Data connection(数据连接器) and indexes(索引)

-the tools or plugin which will be used in this section:
+the tools or plugins which will be used in this section:

 #### Data connection